Adequate moduli spaces and geometrically reductive group schemes: Geometrically reductive group schemes and GIT

 We now give a generalization of Matsushima's theorem.
 See also Corollary \ref{corollary-matsushima}.

-\begin{thm} Suppose $S$ is an algebraic space.
-Let $G \to S$ be a geometrically reductive group algebraic space and $H \subseteq G$ a flat, finitely presented and separated subgroup algebraic space.
+\begin{thm} Suppose that $S$ is an algebraic space.
+Let $G \to S$ be a geometrically reductive group algebraic space and let $H \subseteq G$ be a flat, finitely presented and separated subgroup algebraic space.
 If $G/H \to S$ is affine, then $H \to S$ is geometrically reductive.
 If $G \to S$ is affine, the converse is true. \end{thm}

 \begin{proof} Consider the cartesian diagram